thewmh/ts-fundamentals-v3/NOTES.md

 const cart: GroceryCart = {}

-cart.fruits.push({ name: "kumkuat", qty: 1 })
+cart.fruits.push({ name: "kumquat", qty: 1 })
 // Object is possibly 'undefined'

-cart.fruits!.push({ name: "kumkuat", qty: 1 })
+cart.fruits!.push({ name: "kumquat", qty: 1 })
 ```

 It is not recommended to use the non-null assertion operator in your app, but if your test infrastructure represents a `throw` as a test failure (most should) this is a great type guard to use in your test suite.
 In the above situation, if `fruits` was expected to be present ans it isn't, that is a reasonable test failure.

-The definite assignment `!:` operator is used to supress TS's objections about a class field being used, when it can't be proven that it was initialized:
+The definite assignment `!:` operator is used to suppress TS's objections about a class field being used, when it can't be proven that it was initialized:

 ```
 class ThingWithAsyncSetup {